radar/ryanbigg.com/_posts/2014-10-26-rails-4-in-action-status.markdown

 > Ryan,
 >
-> Sorry ‘bout the delay.
+> Sorry 'bout the delay.
 Another Manning editor has been responsible for moving the revision forward, and it took me a couple days to get an accurate status.
-I didn’t want to reply until I had all the data.
-Short version is that we have someone solid lined up to do the R4 revision in a timeframe that I’m happy with.
+I didn't want to reply until I had all the data.
+Short version is that we have someone solid lined up to do the R4 revision in a timeframe that I'm happy with.
 >
-> Let’s talk later this week is we can find a workable time and I’ll fill you in.
+> Let's talk later this week is we can find a workable time and I'll fill you in.

 > Mike